-I have personally read every one of these books and they are amazing!
-Thought provoking, touching, funny, there is something for everyone!
-If you are a reader you will love this list of fantastic book club books!
+We have personally read every one of these books and they are amazing!
+Thought-provoking, touching, funny, there is something for everyone.
+If you are a reader you will love this list of the absolute best book club books.

 *this post contains affiliate links

 Hello friends!
 So we are SUPER EXCITED to talk to you today about one of our very things in the whole wide world.... books!
 Growing up we were always avid readers, but after we first had kids we became "too busy" to read.
 We went a couple of years not doing much reading at all.
 Then, we made a goal to read at least one book a month.
 It honestly has been life changing!